Partner4Work

 What other eligibility requirements are there?

 Besides the age requirement, all Learn & Earn participants must reside within Allegheny County and/or the City of Pittsburgh.
 Proof of address is required as a part of the application process (please visit our How to Apply page for further information).
 Students under 18 must have a work permit.
-Male applicants 18 years and older must apply for Selective Service.
+Males 18 and over no longer have to apply for Selective Service

 How will I be paid?
 How often?